grandpajoe278/motherboardmanagement/README.md

 3 different functions built in (through commandline):

 1. Write details about board to .csv file.
 Profit will be recorded automatically based on a formula.
 Input format: "python3 MotherboardManager.py BOARD_NAME PRICE_BOUGHT PRICE_SOLD", PROFIT will be calculated automatically and stored to csv file.
+Put an underscore where there should be a space in the motherboard name, it will be converted to a space automatically.
 Example: "python3 MotherboardManager.py ASUS_P8Z77V 45.00 69.00"

 2. Return the price necessary to break even when flipping a motherboard.
 Input is the buying price.
 The selling price will be returned automatically.
 Only put in the price of the item+shipping, do not input taxes (~6%) since that is calculated automatically.